As the name would indicate, Ear Trainer is designed to train people's ears.

 The keyboard is also fun, it is small but it uses the computer keyboard layout

-pretty well, and is the only one I've seen to use the spacebar as the dampers
+pretty well, and is the only one I've seen to use the space bar as the damper

 It's also the only one I've seen where the keys actually move!